Idnan/bash-guide/README.md

 _kadmin_changepw:*:219:-2:Kerberos Change Password Service:/var/empty:/usr/bin/false
 _krb_kadmin:*:231:-2:Open Directory Kerberos Admin Service:/var/empty:/usr/bin/false
 ```
-You can also force grep to ignore word case by using `-i` option.
-Also `-r` can be used to search all files under the specified directory like
+You can also force grep to ignore word case by using `-i` option. `-r` can be used to search all files under the specified directory, for example:
 ```bash
 $ grep -r admin /etc/
 ```
 And `-w` to search for words only.
-For more detail on `grep`, check following [link](https://www.cyberciti.biz/faq/grep-in-bash).
+For more detail on `grep`, check the following [link](https://www.cyberciti.biz/faq/grep-in-bash).

 ### c. `wc`
-Tells you how many lines, words and characters there are in a file
+Tells you how many lines, words and characters there are in a file.
 ```bash
 wc filename
 ```